kenjdavidson/gspro-slx-proxy/README.md

 To resolve some issues and provide some features this application can be configured to act as a proxy between the [SLX Connect](https://support.swinglogic.us/hc/en-us) and [GSPConnector](https://gsprogolf.com/GSProConnectV1.html).

+> This project has been discontinued/archived as I've worked with Swinglogic to implement the same into their SLX Connect app.

 ## Purpose

 This application sits between SLX Connect and GSPro, providing: